Criobe/documentation/docs/quickstart/developer-setup.md

 **Prerequisites**: Git, Pixi installed, Python 3.9+, NVIDIA GPU recommended

+## Repository Architecture

+QUADRATSEG uses a **multi-repository architecture** where each module is an independent Git repository:

+- **Clone only what you need**: Work on specific modules without the full codebase
+- **Independent versioning**: Each module has its own release cycle
+- **Shared data via symlinks**: Centralized data directory avoids duplication
+- **Flexible development**: Mix and match modules for your workflow

+!!! tip "Modular Development"
+    You don't need to clone all repositories.
+Start with the modules relevant to your work (e.g., just `coral_seg_yolo` for YOLO segmentation).

 ## Why Use Pixi for Development?

 Pixi is a fast, cross-platform package manager that handles all dependencies for each module:

-- **Isolated Environments**: Each module (grid detection, segmentation, etc.) has its own environment
+- **Isolated Environments**: Each module repository has its own environment
 - **Reproducible Builds**: Exact versions specified in `pixi.toml` files
 - **Fast Installation**: Parallel downloads and caching
 - **CUDA Management**: Handles PyTorch + CUDA dependencies automatically
 - **Cross-Platform**: Works on Linux, macOS, and Windows

 !!! warning "Production vs Development"
-    **End users** (coral researchers) do NOT need Pixi.
+    **End users** (coral researchers) do NOT need Pixi or module repositories.
 The production system uses Docker with pre-packaged models.

-    **Developers** need Pixi to train, evaluate, and experiment with models before packaging them for deployment.
+    **Developers** need Pixi and individual module repositories to train, evaluate, and experiment with models before packaging them for deployment.

 ## Development Workflow Overview